Mintons: Mid-Victorian period

 In 1849 Minton engaged a young French ceramicist Léon Arnoux as art director who remained with the Minton Company until 1892.
 This and other enterprising appointments enabled the company greatly to widen its product ranges.
 It was Arnoux who formulated the tin-glaze used for Minton's rare tin-glazed Majolica together with the in-glaze metallic oxide enamels with which it was painted.
 He also developed the colored lead glazes and kiln technology for Minton's highly successful lead-glazed Palissy ware, later also called 'majolica'.
 This product transformed Minton's profitability for the next thirty years.

-Minton tin-glazed Majolica imitated the process and style of Italian Renaissance tin-glazed maiolica resulting in fine in-glaze brush-painted decoration on an opaque whitish ground.
-Minton coloured glaze decorated Palissy ware/ majolica employed an existing process much improved and with an extended range of coloured lead glazes applied to the biscuit body and fired.
-Both products were launched at the Great Exhibition of 1851.
-Along with the majolica of multiple other English factories all are now grouped as Victorian majolica.
+Minton tin-glazed majolica imitated the process and style of Italian Renaissance tin-glazed maiolica, resulting in fine in-glaze brush-painted decoration on an opaque whitish ground.
+Minton coloured-glaze-decorated Palissy ware/majolica employed an existing process much improved and with an extended range of coloured lead glazes applied to the biscuit body and fired.
+Both products were launched at the Great Exhibition of 1851 in London.
+The majolica of this and other English factories all are now grouped as Victorian majolica.
 The coloured glazes of Palissy ware became a Mintons staple, as well as being copied by many other firms in England and abroad.

-Mintons made special pieces for the major exhibitions that were a feature of the period, beginning with the Great Exhibition of 1851 in London, where they had considerable success, winning the bronze medal for "beauty and originality of design".
+Mintons made special pieces for the major exhibitions that were a feature of the period, beginning with the Great Exhibition, where they had considerable success, winning the bronze medal for "beauty and originality of design".
 They followed this with a gold medal at the Exposition Universelle of 1855 in Paris.
 In London Queen Victoria bought Parian pieces and, for 1,000 guineas, a dessert service in a mix of bone china and Parian, which she gave to Emperor Franz Joseph of Austria; it remains in the Hofburg in Vienna.